 The Oslo Medical Corpus is a continuation and expansion of the Genealogies of Knowledge Corpus.
 It follows the same agenda – of building resources to support the conceptual analysis of different types of material from a variety of sources – and is a non-commercial endeavour focused on research and education.

 Because of legal constraints pertaining to copyright law, we offer restricted access to the corpora: we aim to allow visitors to the site to run searches, expand individual concordance lines within the limits of fair use, and download the findings.
 But we are unable to offer full access to individual texts.

-Please click the button below to view a table displaying the contents of the Oslo Medical Corpus:
+Please click the button below to view a table displaying the current, full contents of the Oslo Medical Corpus:

 Use the filter menu option to filter the table according to organisation, publication date, keywords in the title, etc..

 The OMC and GoK team gratefully acknowledges the following organisations for making their material publicly available, or for granting us permission to use their material in the corpus:

 The United Nations (UN) is an intergovernmental organization whose purpose is to maintain international peace and security, develop friendly relations among nations, achieve international cooperation, and be a centre for harmonizing the actions of nations.
 Some of its materials can be freely reproduced, given proper accredititation, and permission was obtained from the UN to include a selection of additional documents in the corpus.